 We have ensured that teachers are aware of and cater for the need for depth of learning as an essential part of maths.
 Lessons build on mathematical concepts across a time period and teachers make links across mathematical topics and are continuing to develop conceptual and procedural variation in their teaching to maximise clarity and depth of learning.

-We have recognised the need for increased mental fluency and arithmetic skill in our children and have timetabled additional time and invested in mathematical resources to achieve this (along with dedicated time for learning Times tables in Key Stage 2, using primarily TT Rockstars, and Number Facts in Years 1 and 2).
+We have recognised the need for increased mental fluency and arithmetic skills in our children and have timetabled additional time and invested in mathematical resources to achieve this.
 We understand reasoning is a key part of mental fluency and have tailored these sessions to allow teachers to pro-actively teach an aspect of number on a daily basis and promote discussion/build conceptual understanding.
 During these sessions, as well as during the main lesson, we believe that by giving the children the opportunity to expand on their thinking and building in opportunities to share reasoning they will deepen and develop their conceptual understanding as well as making connections between number facts and develop fluency in their work with numbers and calculations.
 When tackling calculations and deciding upon the most appropriate method for the numbers involved, we encourage children to explicitly verbalise the following thought process ‘Stop, look, think…I have noticed..’ using actions alongside.

 Connective Model / CPA Approach

 The connective model permeates all maths that takes place at Wembury Primary School.
 The links made in maths lessons are explicit and focus on concrete (real world) examples, visual representation, language and manipulatives coming together to solve problems in context.
 All maths lessons contain these elements.
 We believe children develop deep understanding through using these elements together to develop into a fluent and proficient mathematician.